-We plan to recruit approximately 1,200 young people from approximately 10 schools (across the regions: Scotland, South Wales, South Yorkshire and West Yorkshire) to an internal pilot trial and randomise year groups (Year 7 (1st Year Scotland) - 11-12 year olds, and Year 8 (2nd Year Scotland) - 12-13 year olds) 1:1 to either receive the intervention or to the control arm.
-In this scenario, year groups within schools will act as the 'clusters'.
-At least four clusters per arm are recommended for cluster pilot RCTs (Murray, 1998) and 1,200 young people from 10 schools (equivalent to approximately 284 young people in an individually randomised trial assuming 60 young people per year group recruited, 20% attrition and an intra-cluster correlation coefficient of 0.02) would be sufficient to produce a one-sided confidence interval that excludes a 5% difference in the event of a zero or negative effect of the CBS/SMS intervention on self-report toothbrushing at 3 months, assuming 66% reported brushing twice-daily in each of the two groups (Cocks and Torgerson, 2013; White et al., 2006).
-A trial of this size will also allow a participation rate of 50% and completion rate of 80% to be estimated within a 95% confidence interval of \pm 6% and \pm 5% respectively (Hertzog, 2008).
+We planned to recruit approximately 1,200 young people from approximately 10 schools (across the regions: Scotland, South Wales, South Yorkshire and West Yorkshire) to an internal pilot trial and randomise year groups (Year 7 in England and Wales/S1 in Scotland - 11-12 year olds; and Year 8 in England and Wales/S2 in Scotland - 12-13 year olds) 1:1 to either receive the intervention or to the control arm.
+In this scenario, year groups within schools act as the 'clusters'.
+At least four clusters per arm are recommended for cluster pilot RCTs (Murray, 1998) and 1,200 young people from 10 schools (equivalent to approximately 284 young people in an individually randomised trial, assuming 60 young people per year group recruited, 20% attrition and an intracluster correlation coefficient of 0.02) would be sufficient to produce a one-sided confidence interval that excludes a 5% difference in the event of a zero or negative effect of the CBS/SMS intervention on self-report toothbrushing at follow-up 2 assuming 66% reported brushing twice-daily in each of the two groups (Cocks and Torgerson, 2013; White et al., 2006).
+A trial of this size would also allow a participation rate of 50% and a completion rate of 80% to be estimated within a 95% confidence interval of $\pm 6\%$ and $\pm 5\%$ respectively (Hertzog, 2008).

-Contamination in the control group will be measured by asking about changes in oral health behaviours during the trial in the pupil questionnaires and through the process evaluation.
+Contamination in the control group was measured by asking about changes in oral health behaviours during the trial in pupil questionnaires, and through the process evaluation.

-We will also consider issues of seasonality, timing, and cultural practices (for example Ramadan) which may affect the logistics and success of running the trial in school settings (for example whether schools are willing for dental assessments and questionnaire completion to happen at the planned time points within the school year).
+We also considered issues of seasonality, timing, and cultural practices (for example Ramadan) which potentially affect the logistics and success of running the trial in school settings (for example whether schools are willing for dental assessments and questionnaire completion to happen at the planned time points within the school year).